 1. Basic difference

-The major basic difference between these two methods of cleaning is the solvent used.
-Laundry cleaning uses water as the solvent while dry cleaning uses a chemical solvent other than water.
-The solvent used will depend on the dry cleaners preferences.
-Perchloroethylene also known as Perc are commonly used by many dry cleaners though there are some contradicting issues surrounding it.
-Other dry cleaners use Hydrocarbon because it less aggressive than Perc though it may require many longer cycle.
-Liquid silicone and Glycol ether are also among the popular solvents used.
+Perchloroethylene, also known as Perc, is commonly used by many dry cleaners though some contradicting issues are surrounding it.
+Other dry cleaners use Hydrocarbon because it less aggressive than Perc though it may require a much longer cycle.
+Liquid silicone and Glycol ether are also among the accessible solvents used.

 2. Process differences

 Laundry cleaning process

 This is a complete wet process, where garment or your clothes are cleaned with water using detergents and other laundry agents like bleaching agents.
 On arrival to your cleaner, your clothing goes through the following process.